VP of Trauma Services

 Reference ID: 08385-17386

 Regional Medical Center of San Jose is a Level II designated and verified Trauma Center staffed by in-house specialists 24/7/365.
 The hospital provides a host of technologically advanced services including Cardiovascular, Neuro, Orthopedic, Bariatric and General Surgery, Interventional Pulmonology, along with multi-organ Cancer Care, and services for Women and Children.
 Regional holds Joint Commission advanced certifications as a Comprehensive Stroke Center and a Get with the Guidelines Stroke Gold Plus Performance Achievement Award from the American Heart Association/American Stroke Association.
 It is a certified Chest Pain Center, Certified Atrial Fibrillation Program, county designated STEMI Receiving Center, ACoS accredited Community Cancer Center, designated Lung Cancer Screening Center, a member of Extracorporeal Life Support Organization (ECMO) and is certified by the Joint Commission in Sepsis care.
 Regional is a recipient of Healthgrades 2015 Distinguished Hospital Award for Clinical Excellence and has also been awarded several clinical and program awards from Healthgrades.
 The hospital has also been recognized U.S. News and World Report and the Joint Commission as a top performing hospital.

-Minimum: Bachelors degree in nursing
+Minimum: Master's degree in nursing

 Minimum: Santa Clara County and American College of Surgeons regulatory requirements; critical care skill competencies; leadership, organization, communication and time management skills; advanced computer skills; project development and implementation.
 Successful ACS verification at previous facility in the role of Trauma Program Manager.